Managing Quality Gates

 You can copy an existing quality gate, such as the Sonar way, and adjust it, or create an empty one and add conditions to it.
 The changes are made in Your Organization > Quality Gates.

-In the example above we see two quality gates defined: the built-in one, called Sonar way, and another, custom-defined one, called Example QG.
+In the example above we see two quality gates defined: the built-in one, called Sonar way, and another custom-defined gate, called Claudia's way.

 A quality gate can have conditions on new code, conditions on overall code, both, or neither (though such an empty quality gate is not particularly useful, as it will always report a status of Passed).

-Example QG, above, consists of six conditions on new code and five conditions on overall code.
+Claudia's way, above, consists of six Conditions on New Code and five Conditions on Overall Code.

-Conditions can be added to either section by clicking Add Condition, adjusted by clicking the edit pen, and deleted by clicking the trash can.
+Conditions can be added to either section by selecting Add Condition.
+Adjustments can be made to conditions by selecting the edit pen, and conditions are deleted by selecting the trash can.

 Conditions define failure